twilio/video-quickstart-ios/ScreenCapturerExample/README.md

 Using ReplayKit means that you will require user consent in order to begin recording.
 Also, video captured by ReplayKit.framework includes your application's entire `UIWindow`, and the status bar.

 If you only want to share a portion of the view hierarchy, and can accept some performance penalty consider writing a use-case based `TVIVideoSource` (like `ExampleWebViewSource`) instead.

+### Known Issues

+1. Snapshots captured on iOS simulators include pre-multiplied alpha.
+This example does not un-premultiply the color channels, though this could be accomplished using `vImageUnpremultiplyData_RGBA8888`.
+2. The pixel format conversion code, written in Swift 4, could be much more performant.